microsoft/Accera/docs/Manual/04 Fusing.md

 schedule_simple = nest_simple.create_schedule()
 ```
-Note that each iteration in `schedule_simple` operates on all three arrays at once.
-Imagine that there is some computational advantage to operating on only two arrays at a time.
-For example, say that operating on all three arrays simultaneously creates excessive pressure on the computer's memory caches, which could hurt performance.
+Note that each iteration in `schedule_simple` executes simultaneously on all three arrays.
+However, there can be a case where concurrent operation on these arrays creates unbridled pressure on the computer’s cache, resulting in lower performance.
+In such a case, simultaneous operation on two arrays instead of three has a computational advantage.

-Therefore, we may want to first compute `C += A` and only then compute `C *= B`.
-Better yet, we may want to compute `C` in 4&times;4 blocks: first computing `C[0:4, 0:4] += A[0:4, 0:4]`; next computing `C[0:4, 0:4] *= B[0:4, 0:4]`; then moving on to the next block and computing `C[4:8, 0:4] += A[4:8, 0:4]`, and so on.
-Fusing gives us the flexibility to explore all of these possibilities, and more.
+Therefore, we first compute `C += A` and then compute `C *= B`.
+Better yet, we may want to compute `C` in 4&times;4 blocks, i.e., first computing `C[0:4, 0:4] += A[0:4, 0:4]`; followed by computing `C[0:4, 0:4] *= B[0:4, 0:4]`; then moving on to the next block and computing `C[4:8, 0:4] += A[4:8, 0:4]`, and so on.
+In this respect, Fusing offers remarkable flexibility to explore all of these different execution possibilities.

-First, we define two separate nests, one for the logic `C += A` and one for the logic `C *= B`, and obtain their corresponding default schedules:
+First, we define two separate nests, one for the `C += A` logic and the other one for the `C *= B` logic, and get their corresponding default schedules:
 ```python
 # Create nest0 and schedule0
 nest0 = acc.Nest(shape=(16, 16))